renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 Kairnes have been constructed, and the Kairne networks remain difficult to use—in particular, few mages can carry much with them.

-## Notable Places

-  - Decent names TBD

-  - New Kobold trade-town

-      - One of the Twin Cities, paired with an older, above-ground trading city.
-      - built under world-spine mountain
-      - founded \~200 years ago, growing over time
-      - giant, roughly-circular cavern
-      - about 9 miles across and 150 feet high
-      - population of 500,000 people
-      - mostly kobolds, also humans, some Dwarves and Ash Elves
-      - split into blocks, built around central support spires
-      - families and clans live together
-      - small private spaces, large civic spaces
-      - cosmopolitan trade town, sitting at intersection of major above-ground and underworld trade routes

-  - Founding city

-      - central fortification, surrounded by town and low-wall
-      - present population of 20,000 people, large development outside of “old town” walls
-      - historical interest, but not a major town presently (not on a major trade-route)
-      - population composed of human, gnoll and halflings

-  - Haven Isle capitol

-      - cosmopolitan city of 300,000 people on shores of Haven Isle (Eastern, gulf-side)
-      - heavy trade with mainland
-      - above-ground (as opposed to dwarf/kobold/ash-elf construction)
-      - humans, halflings, ash-elves and kobolds
-      - small population of citizen Tempters

-  - Three Cities

-      - three cities under slopes of volcanic mountain on Haven Isle
-      - one Ash Elf, one Kobold, one Dwarven
-      - (not to be confused with the Three Cities that founded the human empire more than a thousand years ago)
-      - total population of more than 215K
-      - though the Three Cities are independent, they do share a central concourse and marketplace, with both surface and under-way access.
-Lots of visitors and merchants come through here.

-  - Kethanel

-      - Kethanel is a city-state located on the island Kethel in the gulf that separates the Orcs and Dwarves.
-      - Before either the Dwarves or Orcs joined the Commonwealth, Kethel was settled equally by six Orcish and six Dwarven clans;
-        the two shared the resources of the island—such as they were—and coexisted (mostly) peacefully.
-      - More than 600 years ago, the Clans of Kethel met in council;
-        they agreed, first, that their clan council could make decisions for the island as a whole, and second, that Kethel should join the Commonwealth, as many other Dwarven and Orcish territories had done.
-      - Even though Kethel is more than 100 miles across, it is listed as a city-state, and is represented by its one major city.
-        Kethanel is a city of more than thirty-five thousand situated in a wide bay on the continent’s Southern edge.
-      - The architecture of Kethanel is striking; the city is built both above and below ground, and is built of massive stones carved and set by both Orcish and Dwarven hands.
-It is, not coincidentally, a veritable fortress.
-      - Kethanel has long been a local trading and fishing hub, its role in trade is growing; though it has long been a port for boats crossing the gulf, as the Commonwealth’s sea-faring abilities improve, boats sailing up and around the coast from the Haven Isles have begun to make Kethanel a stopping-point.
-Some have whispered that a Cairn may be built in Kethanel.
-      - Though Kethel is still predominantly settled by equal numbers of Dwarves and Orcs, after the island joined the Commonwealth it saw an influx of more than a thousand Gnolls, mostly of a unique, arctic ethnic-group; they settled in the Southeastern reaches of the island.
-More recently, Kethanel City has seen substantial Kobold immigration, and a small population of Ash Elven merchants have been carried to the city from the Haven Isles by boat.

 ## Organizations

-  - Commonwealth Council organizations

-      - Council Army / Navy / patrols
-      - Council Architects: originally built and maintained roads and bridges, now also responsible for many large public works (f.ex.
-        Dams)
-      - Council Colleges: directly fund and run several colleges in larger towns, pay for traveling teachers to visit smaller communities.
-      - Council Mediators: help to settle disputes between provinces;
-        disputes ultimately voted on by Commonwealth Council.

   - Professional guilds